Kitura/kitura.dev/en/starter/generator/docker_container_tutorial.md

 ### TRANSLATE THE VALUE OF THE title ATTRIBUTE AND UPDATE THE VALUE OF THE lang ATTRIBUTE.
 ### DO NOT CHANGE ANY OTHER TEXT.
 layout: page
-title: Setting up a local couchdb application
+title: Running inside a Docker container
 menu: starter
 lang: en
-redirect_from: "/starter/generator/getting_started.html"
+redirect_from: "/starter/generator/docker_container_tutorial.html"
 ### END HEADER BLOCK - BEGIN GENERAL TRANSLATION
 ---